 If server, username, and password are all specified, this command tests the connection to the authentication server, searches for the specified user, retrieves the group membership information, and tests whether the specified password is correct for this user on the authentication server.

+'''

-diagnose auth-server ldap diagnose auth-server example.org jsmith diagnose auth-server example.org jsmith psw00rd159 diagnose cluster diagnose cluster to (location)
+diagnose auth-server ldap

+diagnose auth-server example.org jsmith

+diagnose auth-server example.org jsmith psw00rd159

+'''

+diagnose cluster

 Specify an external location to send diagnostic information about a FireCluster.